Hopper2021/tournament-creator/README.md

 ### Registration / Login

 Registration currently only requires a username and password.
 However some other information can be added through the user profile.
+Once the user either creates a profile or logs in, they are redirected to their profile page.

 ![registration](public/images/registration.png)  ![login](public/images/login.png)